NSF/ANSI 49 Annex I-1

-The NSF Biosafety Cabinetry Program was initiated in the 1970s at the request of the regulatory community, including the Centers for Disease Control (CDC), the National Institutes of Health (NIH) and the National Cancer Institute (NCI).
-We certify the design, construction and performance of biosafety cabinets to NSF/ANSI Standard 49 and run the Biosafety Cabinet Field Certifier Accreditation Program.
+NSF's biosafety cabinetry program was initiated in the 1970s at the request of the regulatory community, including the Centers for Disease Control, the National Institutes of Health and the National Cancer Institute.

 Biosafety Cabinetry Certification: NSF/ANSI 49